Coleridge-Initiative-org/adrf-userdocs/docs/_source/export_of_results/submission.rst

 .. image:: ../images/submit.png
   :width: 400
-  :alt: Terminal window after runnning prepare export
+  :alt: Terminal window after running prepare export

-As in the export preparation you will have to make a decision for which project you want to submit the request.
-Enter the number associated with the project you want to submit.
-Then you will be asked to enter your user name and password for GitLab.
+Enter the number associated with the project you want to submit (1 in this example).
+Then you will be asked to enter your password for GitLab.

 After entering your GitLab account info your export request will be pushed to the respective project export folder and GitLab will open so you can complete the export.
 The export request is labeled with "export-username-date".